-The cost of compliance and operational impacts of workplace mandates, increased regulations and fines, and operational restrictions such as the ones mentioned above and additionally found in Article 3 (nursing home workforce standards board), Article 6 Section 17 (ergonomics), and Section 26 and Section 29 (adult-size changing facilities) put pressure on employers.
+The cost of compliance and operational impacts of workplace mandates, increased regulations and fines, and operational restrictions such as the ones mentioned above and additionally found in Article 3 (nursing home workforce standards board), Article 6 Section 17 (ergonomics), and Section 26(n) and Section 29 (adult-size changing facilities) put pressure on employers.
 While we appreciate the intentions of this legislation, we continue to be concerned about the feasibility and cost of such proposals, along with the unintended consequences.

-As a final note, the private right of action contained in Article 2, Article 3, Article 8, and Article 9 will lead to frivolous, attorney-driven lawsuits requiring employers to defend themselves against unwarranted claims.
+As a final note, the private rights of action contained in Article 2, Article 3, Article 8, and Article 9 are inconsistent will lead to frivolous, attorney-driven lawsuits requiring employers to defend themselves against unwarranted claims.
 We appreciate that this provision was removed from Article 4 and encourage the committee to likewise remove it from the remaining articles.
-The significant increase in agency penalties and fines contained in Article 6 Section 11, Section 12, Section 13, Section 14, and Section 15 coupled with the provisions in Article 6 Section 16 further indexing these increases to inflation goes beyond what is should be considered sufficient regulatory authority.
+The significant increase in agency penalties and fines contained in Article 6 Sections 11- 15 coupled with the provisions in Article 6 Section 16 further indexing these increases to inflation goes beyond what is sufficient regulatory authority.
 The Chamber does not believe these penalties should be on autopilot; rather, these increases should require legislative debate and a vote, as this bill is doing through the underlying penalty provisions in Article 6, and therefore recommend that Article 6 Section 16 be deleted.

 The Chamber supports an approach that limits additional cost burdens and unnecessary mandates on employers who are doing their best to comply with Minnesota's existing complement of state and federal workplace standards and keep Minnesotans employed.
-Because these bills would impede Minnesota's economic competitiveness, we respectfully encourage a "no" vote on the DE amendment to HF 2755 and appreciate the opportunity to share our opposition.
+Because this bill would impede Minnesota's economic competitiveness, we respectfully encourage a "no" vote on HF 2755 and appreciate the opportunity to share our opposition.